All Episodes

 They just can't allow this narrative to sink in.

-And you watch, next week they will have some mothers involved in shootings by policemen in Philadelphia, and that will be really moral and really, really uplifting.
+And you watch, next week they will have some mothers involved in shootings by policemen in Philadelphia.

-Uh that will be something that the left will just love.
+That will be something that the left will just love.

 It's interesting you say that because Trayvon Martin's mother, and I feel sorry that she lost her son.

-I think it's a terrible tragedy what happened, but there was an eyewitness at the end of this case, as controversial as it might be in some people's mind.
+But there was an eyewitness at the end of this case, as controversial as it might be in some people's mind.

-But when the eyewitness came out, uh when he heard George Zimmerman screaming and we heard the scream that was caught on tape, and he identified Trayvon Martin on top of George Zimmerman, grounding and pounding his head into concrete, and he was screaming for his life.
+But when the eyewitness came out, when he heard George Zimmerman screaming and we heard the scream that was caught on tape, and he identified Trayvon Martin on top of George Zimmerman, grounding and pounding his head into concrete, and he was screaming for his life.

-That part of the story, I assume, is not going to be told, but it's the narrative which was false.
+That part of the story, I assume, is not going to be told, but it's the narrative, which was false.

 Hands up, don't shoot.